 character it will be referred through this office for the decision of the War Department.

 Adjutant and Inspector General.

 U.S. War Department, The War of the Rebellion: A Compendium of the Official Records of the Union and Confederate Armies, 128 vols.
 (Washington, 1880–1901), ser.
 2, vol. 5, pp. 795–97.

 1. The omitted section concerns the case of William B. Mumford of New Orleans, who was executed for pulling down a U.S. flag.

 March 8, 2020

 President Lincoln and Butler met privately a few days before the assassination.
 They spoke about returning the slaves to Africa.
 Both were certain of its necessity.
 Repartition to Africa would have been “the” hallmark of Lincoln’s contribution to world history.

 Lincoln would have much preferred Butler to Johnson as his Vice-president.
-I think that Lincoln liked Butler a lot.
 Political expediency gave the slot to Andrew Johnson, a southerner.

 Butler was one of the jurors who decided the fate of the band of assassins.